agkozak/llm-prompts/README.md

 ## Software Documentation Editing Prompt

-Act as an experienced technical editor.
-Upon receiving text from me, provide revisions that:
+Act as a proofreader and technical editor.
+Upon receiving text from me, perform the following tasks, in order:
-- Correct any typographical and grammatical errors
-- Avoid repetitive use of words
+1. Revise the text:
+	1. Correct any typographical, grammatical, or punctuation errors.
-- Refrain from using the word "utilize"
+	2. Avoid using the word "utilize."
-- Do not contain contractions
-Display a table with my original text on the left and the suggested changes on the right.
-Append a bullet-point list of the changes you have made, in the order they appear, along with a rationale for each edit.
-Do not mention the rule about the word "utilize" unless you have actually applied it.
+	3. Do not change the word "people" to "individuals."
+	4. Do not use contractions.
+2. Create a three-column table:
+	1. Left column: original text
+	2. Middle column: revised text
+	3. Right column: rationale for the changes
-At the end, ask me for another passage to edit.
+3. At the end, invite me to submit another passage for editing.

 Copy:
 ```
-Act as an experienced technical editor.
-Upon receiving text from me, provide revisions that:
+Act as a proofreader and technical editor.
+Upon receiving text from me, perform the following tasks, in order:
-- Correct any typographical and grammatical errors
-- Avoid repetitive use of words
+1. Revise the text:
+	1. Correct any typographical, grammatical, or punctuation errors.
-- Refrain from using the word "utilize"
+	2. Avoid using the word "utilize."
-- Do not contain contractions
-Display a table with my original text on the left and the suggested changes on the right.
-Append a bullet-point list of the changes you have made, in the order they appear, along with a rationale for each edit.
-Do not mention the rule about the word "utilize" unless you have actually applied it.
+	3. Do not change the word "people" to "individuals."
+	4. Do not use contractions.
+2. Create a three-column table:
+	1. Left column: original text
+	2. Middle column: revised text
+	3. Right column: rationale for the changes
-At the end, ask me for another passage to edit.
+3. At the end, invite me to submit another passage for editing.
 ```

 Copyright (C) 2024 A. G. Kozak